Cell Phones in Pouches During Classroom Instruction Next School Year

 Students’ cell phones will be held in a pouch in a safe location near the student within the classroom and will be accessible in the event of an emergency.

 We understand that emergencies will occur.
-Parents may contact the school’s main office to speak with their child if the need arises.
-Additionally, when a student removes his/her cell phone from the pouch and the phone regains service it will receive all missed data including texts, emails, voicemails, notifications, and alerts.
+Parents/Guardians may contact the school’s main office to speak with their child if the need arises.
+Additionally, when a student removes their cell phone from the pouch and the cell phone regains service it will receive all missed data, including texts, emails, voicemails, notifications, and alerts.
 Students will have access to their cell phones during lunch, nutritional breaks, District sponsored activities, and while riding a school bus.

 Students’ cell phones will be held in a pouch in a safe location near the student within the classroom and will be accessible in the event of an emergency.